 Increasing one’s intake of the proper plant oils can help in this balancing process.
 As far as manufacturers are concerned, when not dealing with whole foods as an end product, they often strive to deliver omegas in healthy ratios.
 For instance, no special process is needed to concentrate the omega-3s in chia oil, Chica says, but some supercritical CO2 methods result in an omega-3 concentration of up to 98%.

-In Vuksan’s opinion, consumers should consider the benefits of plant-based omegas in whole food form, without removing any of the natural nutrition we’ve already discussed.
+In Vuksan’s opinion, consumers should consider the benefits of plant-based omegas in whole food form or as whole food supplements, without removing any of the natural nutrition we’ve already discussed.
 This is because these nutrients likely act synergistically rather than individually to benefit health.

 Market Share and More

 The consistent consumer demand for omega-based nutrition is well-established.
 How many of the resulting purchases go toward plant-based products in the future is something those in the business are bullish about.
 The overall shift toward a healthier lifestyle for many consumers, says Charles, is a result of increases in cardiovascular disease, high blood pressure, obesity, diabetes and other conditions.
 These conditions, in turn, are partly due to the amount of food we eat that is high in saturated fat, she says.
 These connections have people turning not just to omegas for their established benefits, but to plant-based omegas specifically.

 The supplements and foods below are available from companies interviewed for this feature.

 Barlean’s: Organic Flaxseeds, Organic Chia seeds, Organic Flaxseed Oil, Organic Evening Primrose Oil, Borage Oil, Omega Swirls, Total Omega Swirl 3-6-9, Brevail (lignan extract).